F2E1 temperature error

 Common Symptoms & Causes

-If your Whirlpool WFE550S0LZ is displaying the F2E1 error, you may notice one or more of the following symptoms before or alongside the fault code.
+If your Whirlpool WFE550S0LZ is showing the F2E1 error, you might notice one or more of the following symptoms before or along with the fault code.

-The F2E1 error typically points to a faulty oven temperature sensor (RTD probe) or a failed connection between the sensor and the electronic control board, both of which degrade over time through normal heat exposure and wear.
+The F2E1 error typically indicates a faulty oven temperature sensor (RTD probe) or a bad connection between the sensor and the electronic control board, both of which degrade over time due to normal heat exposure and wear.

 Safety First